iodigital-com/io-technology/data/blog/ng-mocks.md

 ## Mock the dependencies with NG-Mocks library

 [NG-Mocks](https://ng-mocks.sudo.eu/) is a testing library that helps to mock all the dependencies.
-It has plenty of helper functions that would be useful as well.
-I would like to show you two helper functions that might help you the most.
+It has plenty of helper functions.
+I would like to show you two of them that might help you the most.

 ### Speedup TestBed module configuration with MockProvider function